ThejaswiniS1/HealthSat_Remote_Health_Monitoring/README.md

 **HealthSat** addresses this issue by using IoT devices and satellite communication to ensure that critical health data reaches hospitals in real time.

 ### Proposed Solution
-The proposed system integrates:
+1. The system integrates the following modules:
-- ESP32 Microcontroller** for data processing
+2. ESP32 Microcontroller: Performs data processing and communication control.
-- MAX30102 Pulse Oximeter Sensor for real-time heart rate and SpO₂ monitoring
+3. MAX30102 Pulse Oximeter Sensor: Measures heart rate and SpO₂ levels continuously.
-- LoRa (SX1276)** for long-range, low-power data transmission
+4. LoRa (SX1276) Transmitter & Receiver: Ensures long-range, low-power communication between the patient unit and hospital base station, even without internet or mobile connectivity.
-- Web Dashboard (Streamlit, Python) for hospital monitoring
+5. Streamlit-Based Hospital Dashboard: Provides real-time visualization and alerts for abnormal readings, enabling healthcare professionals to act quickly.

-When an abnormal pulse or oxygen level is detected, an alert message with GPS coordinates is transmitted via LoRa or satellite to the nearest hospital, enabling quick medical intervention.
+When abnormal health parameters are detected, the ESP32 processes and encodes the data, transmits it via LoRa to the receiver at the hospital, and displays it on the dashboard.
+This ensures continuous monitoring and timely emergency response.
 ### System Architecture
 1. Wearable Device Layer: Collects real-time health parameters.
 2. Communication Layer: Transmits data via LoRa/Satellite networks.